edwinhuish/better-comments-next/README.md

 - [x] Multi-line comment supported.
 See [#7](https://github.com/edwinhuish/better-comments-next/issues/7#issuecomment-2522526938)

 ## Description
-The Better Comments extension will help you create more human-friendly comments in your code.
+The Better Comments Next extension will help you create more human-friendly comments in your code.
 With this extension, you will be able to categorize your annotations into:

 * Alerts